oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/9-get-acquainted-with-av.md

 **Important - Do not SELECT * FROM Analytic Views**

-Your first thought might be to SELECT * the analytic view.
+Your first thought might be to SELECT * from the analytic view.
 Resist that thought!

 Analytic views return rows for all detail and aggregate rows.
 The potential number of rows is the Cartesian product of all hierarchy members.
 An analytic view that uses four hierarchies with 1000 members each can potentially return 1000^4 or 1,000,0000,000 rows.
 Data is likely to be sparse, so the actual number of rows is expected to be smaller.